- Dates: Middle of June – middle of September

 When to do the Trekking Tour des Aiguilles Rouges

-This Tour is available on any date from 15 June till 15 September (last starting date).
+This Tour is available on any date from 15th of June until 15th of September (last starting date).
 Regularly updated weather forecasts for the area are available here.

 Prepare for the Trekking Tour des Aiguilles Rouges